+2.1.
+"Reference data"

+means one or several of the following characteristics of a seating position:

+- 2.1.1. the "H" point and the "R" point and their relationship, - 2.1.2. the actual torso angle and the design torso angle and their relationship.

+2.2.
+"Three-dimensional 'H' point machine"

+(3-D H machine) means the device used for the determination of "H" points and actual torso angles.
+This device is described in appendix 1 to this annex;

+2.3. "'H' point"

-- 2.1.
-"Reference data" means one or several of the following characteristics of a seating position: - 2.1.1. the "H" point and the "R" point and their relationship, - 2.1.2. the actual torso angle and the design torso angle and their relationship. - 2.2.
-"Three-dimensional "H" point machine" (3-D H machine) means the device used for the determination of "H" points and actual torso angles.
-This device is described in Appendix 1 to this annex; - 2.3. ""H" point" means the pivot centre of the torso and the thigh of the 3-D H machine installed in the vehicle seat in accordance with paragraph 4 below.
+means the pivot centre of the torso and the thigh of the 3-D H machine installed in the vehicle seat in accordance with paragraph 4 below.
 The "H" point is located in the centre of the centreline of the device which is between the "H" point sight buttons on either side of the 3-D H machine.
 The "H" point corresponds theoretically to the "R" point (for tolerances see paragraph 3.2.2. below).
-Once determined in accordance with the procedure described in paragraph 4., the "H" point is considered fixed in relation to the seat-cushion structure and to move with it when the seat is adjusted; - 2.4. ""R" point" or "seating reference point" means a design point defined by the vehicle manufacturer for each seating position and established with respect to the three-dimensional reference system;
+Once determined in accordance with the procedure described in paragraph 4, the "H" point is considered fixed in relation to the seat-cushion structure and to move with it when the seat is adjusted;

-$[\]underline{1}$ / In any seating position other than front seats where the "H" point cannot be determined using the "Three-dimensional "H" point machine" or procedures, the "R" point indicated by the manufacturer may be taken as a reference at the discretion of the Competent Authority.
+$^{^{1/}}$ In any seating position other than seats where the "H" point cannot be determined using the "Three-Dimensional 'H' point machine " or procedures, the "R" point indicated by the manufacturer may be taken as a reference at the discretion of the competent authority.

+2.4. "'R' point" or "seating reference point"

+means a design point defined by the vehicle manufacturer for each seating position and established with respect to the three-dimensional reference system;

+2.5.
+"Torso-line"

-- 2.5.
-"Torso-line" means the centreline of the probe of the 3-D H machine with the probe in the fully rearward position; - 2.6.
-"Actual torso angle" means the angle measured between a vertical line through the "H" point and the torso line using the back angle quadrant on the 3-D H machine.
-The actual torso angle corresponds theoretically to the design torso angle (for tolerances see paragraph 3.2.2. below): - 2.7.
-"Design torso angle" means the angle measures between a vertical line through the "R" point and the torso line in a position which corresponds to the design position of the seat-back established by the vehicle manufacturer; - 2.8.
-"Centreplane of occupant" (C/LO) means the median plane of the 3-D H machine positioned in each designated seating position; it is represented by the co-ordinate of the "H" point on the "Y" axis.
+means the centreline of the probe of the 3-D H machine with the probe in the fully rearward position;

+2.6.
+"Actual torso angle"

+means the angle measured between a vertical line through the "H" point and the torso line using the back angle quadrant on the 3-D H machine.
+The actual torso angle corresponds theoretically to the design torso angle (for tolerances see paragraph 3.2.2. below):

+2.7.
+"Design torso angle"

+means the angle measures between a vertical line through the "R" point and the torso line in a position which corresponds to the design position of the seat-back established by the vehicle manufacturer;

+2.8.
+"Centreplane of occupant"

+(C/LO) means the median plane of the 3-D H machine positioned in each designated seating position; it is represented by the co-ordinate of the "H" point on the "Y" axis.
 For individual seats, the centreplane of the seat coincides with the centreplane of the occupant.
-For other seats, the centreplane of the occupant is specified by the manufacturer; - 2.9.
-"Three-dimensional reference system" means a system as described in Appendix 2 to this annex; - 2.10.
-"Fiducial marks" are physical points (holes, surfaces, marks or indentations) on the vehicle body as defined by the manufacturer; - 2.11.
-"Vehicle measuring attitude" means the position of the vehicle as defined by the co-ordinates of fiducial marks in the three-dimensional reference system.
+For other seats, the centreplane of the occupant is specified by the manufacturer;

+2.9.
+"Three-dimensional reference system"

+means a system as described in appendix 2 to this annex;

+2.10.
+"Fiducial marks"

+are physical points (holes, surfaces, marks or indentations) on the vehicle body as defined by the manufacturer;

+2.11.
+"Vehicle measuring attitude"

+means the position of the vehicle as defined by the co-ordinates of fiducial marks in the threedimensional reference system.